phalcon/blog/data/posts/2016/03/2016-03-22-phalcon-2-1-0-RC1-released.md

 This move will make Phalcon available to a much wider variety of Linux based operating systems and reduce the time needed to produce those packages.

-We will announce in our blog when this change will happen, so for the time being you can keep getting new versions as you have been in the past
+We will announce in our blog when this change will happen, so for the time being you can keep getting new versions as you have been in the past.

 ### Update/Upgrade